 And now, NFC, or Near-field Communication, is proving its worth in enhancing the KYC process as an identity verification tool.

 What is Near-Field Communication (NFC)?

-Near-field Communication or NFC is a short-range wireless connectivity technology.
-It allows smartphones, laptops, tablet computers, and other NFC-equipped devices to transfer data between one another.
+Near-field Communication, or NFC, is a short-range wireless connectivity technology.
+It allows smartphones, tablets, laptops, and other NFC-equipped devices to transfer data between one another.
 The communication between the two devices only requires proximity.
-It does not need the internet, and the data transfer is relatively rapid.
+It does not need the Internet, and the data transfer is relatively rapid.

 Fraud prevention & transparent onboarding with NFC.
 Discover more here.

 What are NFC Chips, and How Do They Work?

 One of the objects involved in the contactless technology of NFC contains an NFC-integrated circuit, commonly referred to as a “chip”.
 The other object is responsible for reading the NFC chip.
 This facilitates communication between various objects, such as payment terminals, payment cards, chip-based ID documents, and smartphones.

 When combined with an antenna, the NFC chip forms a self-contained device known as an NFC tag.
 The antenna enables the chip to interact with an NFC reader, like a smartphone, by generating an electromagnetic field.
 The NFC chip utilizes this field to communicate data wirelessly.

 The main use cases of NFC chips include:

 - Conducting contactless transactions, including payments and ticketing.